Wednesday, 4 November 2015

 The bedrock geology at Creswell Crags

-As a tourist attraction, Creswell Crags is deservedly very popular and it would certainly appear on my field trip itinerary for a group of Geotourists.
+As a tourist attraction, Creswell Crags is very popular and it would probably appear on my field trip itinerary for Geotourists, although I think that 3 hours spent here is more than enough and that it should be combined with other sites in the area.